Mervyn Davies, Baron Davies of Abersoch: Public appointments

 Davies was appointed a Commander of the Order of the British Empire (CBE) in the 2002 Birthday Honours "for services to British financial interests and the community, Hong Kong."
 In 2004, he was appointed a Justice of the Peace in Hong Kong.

 He was made a life peer on 2 February 2009 as Baron Abersoch, of Abersoch in the County of Gwynedd, with ministerial posts in the Foreign & Commonwealth Office and in the Department of Business, Innovation and Skills.
-He later held posts in Business, Enterprise and Regulatory Reform and in Trade, Investment and Small Business and is currently Trade Envoy to Sri Lanka.
+He later held posts in Business, Enterprise and Regulatory Reform and in Trade, Investment and Small Business and was Trade Envoy to Sri Lanka, succeeded by Lord Hannett of Everton in January 2025.

 Personal life

 Davies married Jeanne Marie Gammie in 1979.
 They have a son and a daughter.

 Davies speaks Welsh.
 He is a member of The Arts Club.
 He is a Trustee of the Royal Academy of Arts Development Trust, and is a keen tennis player.